NVIDIA/cloud-native-docs/container-toolkit/arch-overview.rst

     ├─ nvidia-container-runtime
     │    └─ nvidia-container-toolkit (<< 2.0.0)

     ├─ nvidia-container-toolkit
     │    └─ libnvidia-container-tools (<< 2.0.0)

     ├─ libnvidia-container-tools
     │    └─ libnvidia-container1 (>= 1.2.0~rc.3)
     └─ libnvidia-container1

+Let's take a brief look at each of the components in the software hierarchy (and corresponding packages).

 ``libnvidia-container``
 =======================